 Western Sudan Community Museum Project

 The project is designed to work at multiple levels of capacity building including the restoration of historic building fabric, conservation management, the development of new facilities, displays and media archives, engagement with local communities and educational initiatives, and the development of sustainable management strategies.
 This is being accomplished through hands-on training workshops and specialist support for both the capital aspects of the project and the associated activities.
+The project re-opened the abandoned Darfur museum after 10 years of conflict with a major research project with the Universities of Nyala and Khartoum for the first time of the intangible heritage of all 5 Darfur states, that despite the covid crisis was completed and presented in the renewed Darfur museum buildings in February 2021.

 The three museums are part of Sudan's national network of museums developed in the aftermath of the UNESCO Nubia campaign to save the monuments threatened by the building of the Aswan High Dam in Egypt, and enriched by many archaeological missions since.
 The museums in El Obeid and Nyala have beautiful collections of archaeological remains that illustrate Sudan's ancient heritage.
 In addition, together with the Khalifa House – a historic monument in its own right – they also contain objects that recall the events that created modern Sudan as an independent state during the transitions between Ottoman and Anglo-Egyptian rule.
 This history reflects the rich diversity of the hundreds of cultural groups caught up in the 'Great Migrations' from the west to Omdurman that started in the nineteenth century, the consequent settled populations, and the recent influx of refugees from conflict that have swelled the cities of Omdurman, El Obeid and Nyala.
 Though fragmented by conflict, the cultural inheritance of Western Sudan is still tangible and cause for celebration.